What is a Travelling Exhibition?

 Imagine the wonder, excitement and knowledge found within our galleries, packaged in display cases and crates, which then travel all over Canada to be seen by hundreds of thousands of eager visitors.
 Travelling exhibitions bring the ROM’s collections, research and expertise to those institutions whose communities cannot readily visit the Museum.
 We circulate our travelling exhibitions to provincial museums, art galleries, and science centres.
 A travelling exhibition consists of display cases with objects as well as contextual information (e.g. images, maps) on panels.

 Currently, the ROM has nine travelling exhibitions in circulation.
-They highlight a range of subjects, from science to art and culture from Canada and across the globe.
+They highlight a range of subjects, from nature to art and culture from Canada and across the globe.

 Current and Past Locations of The ROM's Travelling Exhibitions

 View ROM Travelling Exhibits in a larger map

 1. World Cultures